LONG-TERM CARE

 Priorities for Long-term Care

-• Music Program Expansion – $25,000
+Music Therapy Program – $20,000

 Research strongly supports the power of music and movement to provide meaningful stimulation for those living with dementia.
-The therapeutic use of music combats loneliness, boredom and isolation, and addresses grief and feelings of abandonment.
+The therapeutic use of music counters loneliness, boredom and isolation, and addresses grief and difficult feelings.
 Music programs provide a safe platform for people to feel connected and experience the joy and beauty of music.
-The overarching goal of music therapy in long-term care settings is to address psychosocial and emotional wellbeing while focusing on residents’ strengths.

-• Restorative Therapy Equipment – $24,150
+• Restorative Therapy Equipment – $24,150 ♥ FUNDED

 Restorative Care equipment is required to support residents at Glacier View Lodge.
 Required equipment includes five wheelchairs, five mattresses and 10 slings.
 The Restorative Care Program supports all residents who live at the Lodge.
 This equipment will provide comfort and mobility to residents, boosting spirits and enabling happier lives in the care home.